LivHed/joel-adrian/README.md

 ### Features Left to Implement
 1. In the future I want to add more videos to expand the feeling of Joel as an experienced Stunt Performer.
 The videos that are included now are the ones that Joel currently wants to share.
 2. In the future I also want to change the current image grid to a lightbox, for the users to be able to see the images on the same page they are currently on.
 I want to test this to see if this technique changes the amount of clicks on the Photos page and to make the experience more user friendly on smaller screens.
+3. I would like to change the look of the embedded resume in the future, and implement it on the page with another technique to be more goodlooking on smaller screens.

 ## Technologies Used
 * **The languages** I have used for this project is [HTML5](https://www.w3schools.com/html/html5_intro.asp) and [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3).
 I have used Bootstrap grid with the built in media queries for the content to be responsive on all screen sizes.